 8. Enjoy the taste

-And rather than just smelling it, why not try some lavender ice cream at local ice creams or a cup cake?
+And rather than just smelling it, why not try some lavender ice cream at local ice creams, a cup cake, or some candy?
 There’s plenty to choose from, so keep your eyes wide open as you browse through town.

 Will you be putting the lavender fields on your list on your next holiday in Provence?
 If you enjoyed this article, you may enjoy reading more about nearby places in Provence and the French Riviera.